lovelysystems/robotframework-imaplibrary/README.rst

             - timeout:   the timeout how long the mailbox shall check emails in seconds (defaults to 60 seconds)

+    Get Links From Email:
+        Finds all links in an email body and returns them

+        Arguments:
+            - mailNumber: is the index number of the mail to open

     Open Link from Mail:
         Find a link in an email body and open the link.
 Returns the links' html.
         Arguments: